Elijah Wood: 2004–2010: Post Lord of the Rings

 In Everything Is Illuminated (2005), Wood starred as a young Jewish-American man on a quest to find the woman who saved his grandfather during World War II.
 It was based on the novel of the same name by Jonathan Safran Foer.
 In Green Street (also 2005), he played an American college student who joins a violent British football firm.
 Both had limited release but were critically acclaimed.

 Wood shot a small part in Paris, je t'aime (2006), which consists of 18 five-minute sections, each directed by a different director.
 Wood's section, called "Quartier de la Madeleine", was directed by Vincenzo Natali.
 The film played at the Cannes Film Festival and the Toronto International Film Festival.
 In George Miller's animated musical Happy Feet (2006), Wood provided the voice of Mumble, a penguin who can tap dance, but not sing.
 Happy Feet grossed over $380 million worldwide, and received both the Academy Award for Best Animated Feature and the BAFTA Award for Best Animated Film.
 Wood reprised his role for the film's sequel, Happy Feet Two (2011).

+Also in 2006, he was part of the ensemble cast of Emilio Estevez's drama Bobby, a fictionalized account of the hours leading up to the June 5, 1968, shooting of U.S. Senator Robert F. Kennedy.
+In the film, Wood marries Lindsay Lohan's character in order to avoid being drafted for the Vietnam War.
+Bobby screened in competition at the Venice Film Festival.
+Wood, along with his co-stars, received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+Later that year, Wood hosted the television special Saving a Species: The Great Penguin Rescue for Discovery Kids; he received a nomination for the Daytime Emmy Award for Outstanding Performer in Children's Programming.
+That same year, it was announced that Wood was set to star in The Passenger, a biographical film about singer Iggy Pop.
+However, the project failed to come to fruition after years in development.

+Wood has provided voiceovers for video games, including the voice of Spyro the Dragon in The Legend of Spyro game trilogy (2006–2008), as well as reprising Mumble in the game version of Happy Feet (2006–2011).
+On January 4, 2007, Wood joined Screen Actors Guild president Alan Rosenberg in a live telecast to announce the nominees for the 13th Annual Screen Actors Guild Awards.
+Later that year, he starred in Day Zero, a drama about conscription in the United States, which had its debut at the Tribeca Film Festival.
+In The Oxford Murders (2008), a film adaptation of the novel of the same name by Guillermo Martínez, Wood played a graduate student who investigates a series of bizarre, mathematically based murders in Oxford.
+The following year, he voiced the lead in the animated feature film 9, which was produced by Tim Burton.